-Through this unit, you will learn about the issues faced by tourism organisations in today's highly competitive market.
-You will gain knowledge of how they organise their businesses to respond to change.
-You will be able to use the knowledge and understanding you gain to analyse situations, identify issues and review suggestions made for how different types of tourism organisations can respond to issues.
+The purpose of this unit is to enable learners to propose business solutions for a range of issues in the retail sector.
+Through this unit you will learn about the issues faced by retailers in today's highly competitive market.
+You will gain knowledge of the retail sector and how its retailers organise their businesses to respond to change.
+You will be able to use the knowledge and understanding you gain in order to recommend how different types of retailers can respond to issues.